 When she asked her students why they had chosen this subject, she received two responses: either “to earn as much money as possible” or “don’t know”.
 These two answers are not restricted to business students but seem to illustrate two major problems for contemporary students more broadly.

-One is an instrumental and opportunistic attitude to higher education among many while the other is that many students are, as Arum and Roksa write, “drifting through college without a clear sense of purpose”, Limited requirements and a low degree of motivation are to some extent linked to a market and consumer orientation in the higher education field, reflecting on one hand a greater consumption focus and on the other a greater public provision of services.
+One is an instrumental and opportunistic attitude to higher education among many, while the other is that many students are, as Arum and Roksa write, “drifting through college without a clear sense of purpose”, Limited requirements and a low degree of motivation are to some extent linked to a market and consumer orientation in the higher education field, reflecting, on one hand, a greater consumption focus and on the other a greater public provision of services.

-Higher education has become increasingly market oriented.
+Higher education has become increasingly market-oriented.
 The idea that students are to be regarded as a customer, even in supposedly strictly non-commercial contexts, is becoming increasingly common.
-This has resulted in a high level of expectations and at the same time has probably contributed to the erosion of work and study morality.
+This has resulted in a high level of expectations and, at the same time, has probably contributed to the erosion of work and study morality.
 (There are other pieces to this puzzle as well, including shortages of funding, students working part-time, research-focused, academics viewing teaching as something to minimise, large and anonymous factory-like institutions, and expensive accreditation leading to managerialism, standardisation and much “box ticking”.)

-In a consumer culture, market fundamentalists sometimes believe that consumer satisfaction drives quality but this may lead to a less demanding workload, fairly easy course content, entertainment in class and generous grading plus the allocation of resources by universities to non-educational arrangements (sports, counselling, career advice and so on).
+In a consumer culture, market fundamentalists sometimes believe that consumer satisfaction drives quality, but this may lead to a less demanding workload, fairly easy course content, entertainment in class and generous grading plus the allocation of resources by universities to non-educational arrangements (sports, counselling, career advice and so on).

 Even though Arum and Roksa’s study indicated that slightly more than half of students showed improvement during their time in college, it cannot be assumed that education automatically confers learning, qualification and greater wisdom.

-If we look at higher education in a broader perspective, the picture is rather depressing.
+If we look at higher education from a broader perspective, the picture is rather depressing.
 The Swedish National Agency for Higher Education’s Student Mirror suggests that “increased specialization, fragmentation and a utility focus seems to be the dominant characteristic of higher education today, and a self-interested professional and career approach seems to characterize many students’ attitudes”.